MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/hsts.md

 ### Configuration Sample

-The following configuration sample specifies the default `<hsts>` options for IIS 10.0 RS3 and later.
+The following configuration sample specifies the default `<hsts>` options for IIS 10.0 version 1709 and later.

 [!code-xml[Main](hsts/samples/sample1.xml)]

 <a id="006"></a>
 ## Sample Code

-The following code samples configure the default `<hsts>` options for IIS 10.0 RS3 and later.
+The following code samples configure the default `<hsts>` options for IIS 10.0 version 1709 and later.

 ### AppCmd.exe